zzxslp/SoM-LLaVA/README.md

 # :pencil: List Items One by One: A New Data Source and Learning Paradigm for Multimodal LLMs
-*Empowering Multimodal LLMs with Set-of-Mark Prompting and Improved Visual Reasoning Ability.*
+*Empowering Open-Source Multimodal LLMs with Set-of-Mark Prompting and Improved Visual Reasoning Ability.*

 **List Items One by One: A New Data Source and Learning Paradigm for Multimodal LLMs** [[Paper](https://arxiv.org/abs/2404.16375)] [[HF Model](https://huggingface.co/zzxslp/som-llava-v1.5-13b)] <br>